UT-Austin-RPL/deoxys_control/README.md

 # Deoxys
 [**[Documentation]**](https://ut-austin-rpl.github.io/deoxys-docs/html) &ensp;

-Deoxys is a light-weight control framework for Franka Emika Panda arm, aiming to facilitate  various robot learning projects.
+Deoxys is a modularized controller library for Franka Emika Panda arm, aiming to facilitate  various robot learning projects.
+Deoxys comes with user-friendly python interface and real-time controller implementation in C++.

 [Currently the infrastructure focuses on Franka Emika Panda robots.
 This might change in the future.]